GnarLito/try_hack_me_readme_builder/config.md

-the template options are backwards usable, meaning in the questions template are tasks and global options available to use and from the tasks template are the global template options.
+the template options are backwards usable, meaning in the questions template are tasks and global options available to use and from the tasks template are the global template options available to use.

 More room options will be on the way.
 ## TEMPLATE OPTIONS: